UVA-DSA/EMS-Pipeline/README.md

 ### Running the Demo

-Make the `metamap.sh` executable by running (This step is only needed to be run once on every machine):
+Make the `metamap.sh` executable by running (this step is only needed to be run once on every machine):

 `chmod +x metamap.sh`

-To run MetaMap, run (This step needs to repeated after every reboot):
+To run MetaMap, run (this step needs to repeated after every reboot):

 `./metamap.sh`